Islamists claim gun attack on Nairobi mall, at least 39 dead

 TERRIFIED SHOPPERS

-The shopping centre includes a number of Israeli-owned businesses, though it was not immediately clear if these had been targeted specifically.
+The shopping center includes a number of Israeli-owned businesses, though it was not immediately clear if these had been targeted specifically.
 At least four Israeli nationals escaped the assault, one with light wounds.

 "As of now, this appears to be an internal Kenyan incident, that is, a terrorist attack but not one that specifically targeted Israelis," an Israeli Foreign Ministry spokeswoman said.